On-Chain Game Mechanics: The Toshimon Story

 The implementation of state channels for off-chain transactions makes battles in Toshimon fast, cheap, and transaction-minimizing - one of Toshimon's top concerns for enhanced UX.
 Within the state channel, an interactive commit-reveal scheme using a randomness protocol was devised to ensure a provably fair battle.
 The combination of these two elements allows Toshimon NFT holders to conduct off-chain battles with on-chain settlements.

-For the state channel implementation, a channel contract was written that allows two players to deposit some tokens on-chain.
-In doing so, they agree on some initial __ state (e.g., which cards they are using, the health and moves available to each monster, the cryptocurrency wager, etc.) and the rules by which the state can be updated.
-Players then take turns signing state updates — in Toshimon's case, these are attacks, using items, or forfeiting the game.
+For the state channel implementation, channel smart contract code was written that allows two players to deposit some tokens on-chain.
+In doing so, they agree on some initial state (e.g., which cards they are using, the health and moves available to each monster, the cryptocurrency wager, etc.) and the rules by which the state can be updated.
+Players then take turns signing state updates — in Toshimon's case, these are attacks, using game items, or forfeiting the game.
 These updates modify the agreed-upon initial state according to the game's rules.
-At the end of the battle, th_e_ final state of the channel is committed to the blockchain (such as outstanding balances or the result of a battle).
+At the end of the battle, the final state of the channel is committed to the blockchain (such as outstanding balances or the result of a battle).

 Since Toshimon battles have a probability associated with each action, a source of randomness must come from a random seed committed by each player during each turn.
 The action + random seed must then also be revealed along with the action at the end of each turn.
 This scheme is called a rolling commit-reveal.
 A clever bit of cryptography assures randomness in a provably fair way, which is then used to dictate the outcome of each state-evolving move.
 This is the aforementioned randomness protocol.